-Being able to call on-demand transportation can improve quality of life by 90% for older adults (Iadvanceseniorcare.com, 2018).
+Researchers from the University of Southern California’s 2018 Body Computing Conference had found that providing free unlimited on-demand transportation can improve older adults’ quality of life by up to 90% (Iadvanceseniorcare.com, 2018).
 By using a ridesharing application, you no longer have to miss important appointments due to a lack of accessible transportation.
 You can maintain your everyday activities without sacrificing self-sufficiency.

 For more information on ridesharing services, please visit: